League One Live on TV, Football today

 0 (0%)

-Now, there are 22 League One live televised matches and 2 TV channels will broadcast each and every one of them.
-The next match you will be able to enjoy is Northampton - Wrexham and it will be played next Saturday 15 February 2025 at 13:30 televised by Sky Sports+ Plus.
+Now, there are 1 League One live televised matches and 3 TV channels will broadcast each and every one of them.
+The next match you will be able to enjoy is Stockport County - Bolton and it will be played next Sunday 24 May 2026 at 14:00 televised by Sky Sports Main Event Ultra HD, Sky Sports Main Event, Sky Sports Football.

 League One is the third division of football in England.
 The championship started in 1920 under the name of Division Three.
 In 1921 it was renamed the Division Three North / South.
 In 1958 he returned to Division Three.
 Finally, before being known with its current nomenclature, in 1992 it was modified to Division Two.
 In 2004 the current format was introduced.